Although you may never want to leave the luxurious Harrah’s Cherokee Casino Resort, there’s so much to experience not far from your front door

 From the upscale Ruth’s Chris Steakhouse to the casual dining of BRIO Tuscan Grille and Selu Garden Café to quick bites at Johnny Rockets and the Earl of Sandwich, there are dining options to fit every taste and budget.
 Overall, there are 11 choices to grab something on the go, sit down in a casual atmosphere with friends or enjoy that one special meal and evening to remember.

-On the casino floor, you’ll find your favorite video games, including Buffalo, Monopoly Wheel of Fortune and many others.
+On the casino floor of Harrah’s Cherokee Casino Resort, you’ll find your favorite video games, including Buffalo, Monopoly Wheel of Fortune and many others.
 There are more than 3,100 games in denominations from one penny per spin up to $500.
-There a wide range of video poker including Double Double Bonus, Jacks or Better, Deuces Wild and Pot O’Gold, among others.
+There is a wide range of video poker including Double Double Bonus, Jacks or Better, Deuces Wild and Pot O’Gold, among others.
 Variations range from a nickel play to high limit machines.

 The new non-smoking addition of the World Series of Poker – Poker Room has opened featuring 25 tables offering eight-handed cash games.
 Texas Hold’em Poker Tournaments are Monday to Thursday at 7 p.m.
 Registration begins a few hours earlier.